PeteLawler/pronouncepwgen/Readme.txt

 SUBSTITUTION SCHEMES

-Substituiton schemes are defined by creating text files in the KeePass directory using an extension of .ppgsub.
+Substituiton schemes are defined by creating text files in <path to keepass>\ppgusb using an extension of .ppgsub.
 Each substitution rule is defined like this:

 <character to replace>=<replacement text>